danielkurtsawyer/odin-advanced-html-and-css-homepage/README.md

 The only animations I ended up using for this project were hover animations that scaled up the element when the cursor was over any of the link images.

 A live demo of this site can be found here: https://danielkurtsawyer.github.io/odin-advanced-html-and-css-homepage/

+Make sure to resize the screen to see the responsiveness in action!